Leadwerks/Documentation/materials.md

 To get started, you can obtain free PBR images from websites like [ambientCG](https://www.ambientcg.com) and [Polyhaven](https://www.polyhaven.com).
 In this example, we will use a texture set featuring a rusted metallic surface.

-1. [Download the texture pack](https://github.com/UltraEngine/Documentation/raw/master/Assets/Materials/pbrtextures.zip) and extract its contents into your Ultra Engine project.
+1. [Download the texture pack](https://github.com/UltraEngine/Documentation/raw/master/Assets/Materials/pbrtextures.zip) and extract its contents into your Leadwerks project.
 The extracted images will look like this:

    ![Texture Pack](https://github.com/UltraEngine/Documentation/blob/master/Images/pbrtextures.png?raw=true)

-2. In the Ultra Engine editor, navigate to this folder in the [asset browser](assetbrowser.md).
+2. In the Leadwerks editor, navigate to this folder in the [asset browser](assetbrowser.md).
 Right-click on the file *MetalPlates013_1K-PNG_Color.png*, select the *Generate Material* menu item, and wait for the editor to identify the different image files, combine channels, and compress the images into optimized texture files.

    ![Material Generation](https://github.com/UltraEngine/Documentation/blob/master/Images/pbrgenmaterial.png?raw=true)